What will happen to the world if there are no more metals?

 +Binary compound:

-- The key point to write chemical formulas is the oxidation number /valency/ the charge.
+-The simplest chemical formulas are for binary compounds: make up of 2 elements. they have a positive half and a negative half.
+The positive half is written first, the negative second. - The key point to write chemical formulas is the oxidation number /valency/ the charge.
 We can see it in the Periodic Table directly.
 With the transition metals and any atoms that act in unusual ways, will be provided.
 The metals have a positive oxidation number, the non-metals have a negative oxidation number.
 Special with element hydro, it is non-metal but it has positive charge 1+.

 -